 The product you sell will be a reflection of the organization you design.

-Your org chart is a fundamental part of your Operating System.
+The design of your organization is a fundamental part of your Operating System.
 Don’t let it be something that happens to you passively.
-Deliberately design your org chart to execute, communicate, project manage, and achieve your goals by following these five guidelines.
+Deliberately design your organization to execute, communicate, project manage, and achieve your goals by following these five guidelines.

 1. Your org chart sends a message to the team.
 Send the right message.